-Our CEO, Rachel Billsberry-Grass, reflects on her first 450 days at Wessex Cancer Trust and looks to the future of cancer support
+Our CEO, Rachel Billsberry-Grass, reflects on her first 450 days at Wessex Cancer Support and looks to the future of cancer support

 Of course, the issue of mental health and wellbeing has gained a great deal of prominence over the past few years, helped in part by high profile supporters such as the younger members of the Royal Family.
 It’s been interesting to see the discussions around the stress on sportspeople at the Tokyo Olympics and other events this summer, and there’s been a lot of focus on how the pandemic has impacted on younger people in particular.

 It’s widely understood that a cancer diagnosis can have an effect on how a patient feels emotionally.
 We found in our own research in 2019 that 61% of people with cancer experienced worry, fear or anxiety, and research by other charities like Macmillan and Cancer Research UK shows that people with cancer identify a lack of emotional support as a great challenge.
 Despite this, support for cancer patients’ wider needs – including mental health, is patchy and often delayed.

 We’re repeating this research to find out how Covid-19 has changed people’s experiences and we’d appreciate your input – you can access the survey here.

 So, I could see that the work of our charity is vital, and with many years’ experience in fundraising and marketing, I felt that I could help to add value to Wessex Cancer Support.
 My aim on joining was to help establish some financial stability so that we could build on the positive reputation we have in order to reach out and provide support for even more people.

 Many of you will be all too aware of the impact that Covid-19 has had on cancer services.